cap-lab/tqsim/README.md

 # Note

-Current we only support simulation of arm binaries compiled through arm-linux-gnueabi-gcc compiler with "-static" option
+Current we only support simulation of arm binaries compiled through arm-linux-gnueabi-gcc compiler with "-static" option.
+Various guest binaries, including x86, x86-64, MIPS, will be supported in the near future.

 # Contact